dbt-labs/docs.getdbt.com/website/docs/docs/deploy/continuous-integration.md

 ### Run slot treatment

-CI runs for accounts on the [Enterprise, Team, and Developer plans](https://www.getdbt.com/pricing) don't consume run slots so a CI check will never block a production run.
+CI runs for accounts on the [Enterprise, Team](https://www.getdbt.com/pricing), and [Free (trial)](https://www.getdbt.com/signup) plans don't consume run slots so a CI check will never block a production run.